Anupamit/Js-Learn/React-js.md

 - If an item is updated or removed, only that item will be re-rendered instead of the entire list.
 - Keys need to be unique to each sibling.
 But they can be duplicated globally.

+# what is memo?
+- Using memo will cause React to skip rendering a component if its props have not changed.This can improve performance.

 # What is Redux?
--Redux is a popular open-source JavaScript library for managing and centralizing application state.
+- Redux is a popular open-source JavaScript library for managing and centralizing application state.
   It is commonly used with React or any other view-library.

 # What is React Router?
--React router is a standard library used in React applications to handle routing and allow navigation between views of various components.
+- React router is a standard library used in React applications to handle routing and allow navigation between views of various components.

 # What is React context?
 - React context allows us to pass down and use (consume) data in whatever component